zhaoyul/aposd-vs-clean-code/README.md

 **UB:**

 Which is why the methods are ordered the way they are.
 I expect that by the time you get to `isNot...` you've already read `checkOddNumbersForSubsequentPrimes` and know that `candidate` increases monotonically.

 **JOHN:**

+Unfortunately, this technique doesn't solve the problem.
+Two other methods intervene between the loop in `checkOdd...` and `isNot...`, so readers will have forgotten the loop context before they get to `isNot...`.
+Furthermore, the actual code that creates a dependency on the loop isn't in `isNot...`: it's in `smallestOdd...`, which is even farther away from `checkOdd...`.
+If two pieces of code are tightly related, they should appear together.
+Separating the pieces makes the code harder to understand, not easier.

 To me, all of the methods in the class are entangled: in order to understand the class I had to load all of them into my mind